abdullahmahmoud560/abdullahmahmoud560/README.md

 ### 📝 **Professional Summary**

-> **Passionate .NET Backend Developer with over 3 years of experience designing and developing scalable web APIs using ASP.NET Core and Entity Framework.** Proficient in clean architecture, authentication, database design, and deploying secure, maintainable systems.
+> **Passionate .NET Backend Developer with over 3 years of experience designing and developing scalable web APIs using ASP.NET Core and Entity Framework.** Proficient in onion architecture, authentication, database design, and deploying secure, maintainable systems.
 Seeking to leverage skills in backend development to contribute to modern, efficient, and reliable solutions.

 <br/>